anOrangeCat1/projects_sustech/README.md

 _Team Project of 2 members_

 **_Discription of project:_**
 This is a project for the Microcomputer Principles course.
 We used a Raspberry Pi as a development board and, based on it, connected various hardware components to develop a smart speaker.
-We incorporated the following features:
+We mainly accomplished the following functions:
 - Implemented a **wake-up function** using the Wukong open-source project.
 - Integrated Baidu Intelligent Cloud API for voice recognition and synthesis, enabling **voice interactions**.
 - Utilized web scraping to fetch weather information for **voice weather reports**.